This simple, vegan Chickpea Casserole with Tomatoes & Thai Basil is a nutritious, Asian inspired dish. It is delicious served with rice or quinoa.

-This baked chickpeas recipe is an easy to make, nutritious dish which you can enjoy alongside rice, chicken or fish dishes.
+This baked chickpeas tomato casserole is an easy to make, nutritious dish which you can enjoy alongside rice, chicken or fish dishes.
 It tastes fantastic with fresh crusty bread too!
 The sourness of the tomatoes is offset with ‘sweeter’ ingredients, including red onion, coconut oil and the Thai basil itself.
-I added the Thai basil to the dish during cooking along with the other ingredients.
+I added the Thai basil into the pot during cooking along with the other ingredients.
 As a result, the entire dish is infused with a delicate, sweet anise-like flavour.

 More Thai basil recipes

-If you are looking for more recipes using Thai Basil check out this Spicy Vegan Eggplant Casserole with Thai Basil.
+If you are looking for more recipes using Thai Basil check out this spicy vegan eggplant casserole.
 It’s a great dish for sharing with family and friends.
-I’ve also used this herb in this Broccoli Bean Thread Vermicelli Salad with Hoisin Dressing.
+I’ve also used this herb in this Asian noodle salad.
 It’s a refreshing, easy meal idea, perfect to enjoy on a hot day!

-This vegan Tomato Chickpea Casserole with Thai Basil is a delicious and healthy, Asian inspired dish, ideal served with rice or quinoa.
+This vegan Chickpea Casserole with Tomatoes & Thai Basil is a delicious and healthy, Asian inspired dish, ideal served with rice or quinoa.

 - 2 x400g tins chickpeas drained